You must form a PhD dissertation committee that includes a minimum of four members of the graduate faculty as follows:

 - A member of the Computer Science faculty who agrees to supervise your dissertation work (your "chair").

-- Two additional faculty members of the School of Computer Science.
+- Two additional faculty members of the College of Information and Computer Sciences.

 You should choose your chair and minor members for the contributions they will make to your thesis work.
 Your outside member may serve that purpose, but is formally on the committee to guarantee fairness and Graduate School standards.